 Bardet-Biedl syndrome, BBS1-related

-Around half of people with the disease have developmental disabilities.
-This can range from mild learning disabilities or delayed emotional development to severe mental disability.
-In some cases these delays are due in part to vision loss, while in other cases they are a direct result of the disease.
+Kidney abnormalities range from a few functional problems to life-threatening kidney failure.
+Approximately 50% of individuals with the disease have developmental disabilities, which can range from delayed emotional development or mild learning difficulties to more severe intellectual disability.
+In some cases, these delays are due in part to vision loss, while in other cases they are a direct result of the condition.

-What is the prognosis for a person with Bardet-Biedl Syndrome, BBS1-related?
+What Is the Prognosis for an Individual with Bardet-Biedl Syndrome, BBS1-Related?

 Predicting symptoms and the course of the disease for individuals with BBS can be difficult due to the variable nature of the condition.
 Symptoms vary, even within families.
 One of the most consistent features is progressive vision loss, which leads to blindness in about 90% of cases.
 Kidney disease is also frequent, with about a third of individuals developing kidney failure and about 10% requiring dialysis or transplantation.
 Kidney failure is a major cause of early death for those with BBS, although complications of obesity, heart disease, and diabetes have also been reported as causes of death.
 With proper treatment and monitoring, a majority of individuals may have a normal or near-normal life expectancy.